 Contributions are recognized when the donor makes a promise to give that is, in substance, unconditional.
 Promises to give represent amounts committed by donors that have not been received by the Charter School.
+Conditional promises to give are not recognized in the financial statements until the conditions are substantially met or explicitly waived by the donor.
 The Charter School uses the allowance method to determine uncollectible promises to give.